CDAT/cdms/docs/source/manual/cdms_2.rst

        *  For curvilinear grids with shape (nx, ny), the boundary arrays each have shape (nx, ny, 4).
        *  For generic grids with shape (ncell,), the boundary arrays each have shape (ncell, nvert) where nvert is the maximum number of vertices per cell.
        * For rectilinear grids: If no boundary arrays are explicitly defined (in the file or dataset), the result depends on the auto- Bounds mode (see ``cdms.setAutoBounds``) and the grid classification mode (see ``cdms.setClassifyGrids``).
        * By default, autoBounds mode is enabled, in which case the boundary arrays are generated based on the type of grid.
-If disabled, the return value is (None,None).For rectilinear grids: The grid classification mode specifies how the grid type is to be determined.
+If disabled, the return value is (None,None).
+For rectilinear grids: The grid classification mode specifies how the grid type is to be determined.
 By default, the grid type (Gaussian, uniform, etc.) is determined by calling grid.classifyInFamily.
 If the mode is 'off' grid.getType is used instead."
     "Axis", "``getLatitude()``", "Get the latitude axis of this grid."
     "Axis", "``getLongitude()``", "Get the latitude axis of this grid."
     "Axis", "``getMask()``", "Get the mask array of this grid, if any.Returns a 2-D Numpy array, having the same shape as the grid.
 If the mask is not explicitly defined, the return value is ``None``."